Liverpool–Wigan line: Description

 The longer distance service runs from Liverpool Lime Street on to Blackpool North operating a limited stop service of Huyton, St Helens Central and Wigan in the Liverpool to Wigan leg of its journey.
-As of May 2018, Preston to Blackpool North electrification was completed and the service from Liverpool to Blackpool North is now also operated by Northern Trains 4-Car Class 319 electric units.
+As of May 2018, Preston to Blackpool North electrification was completed and the service from Liverpool to Blackpool North is now also operated by Northern Trains 4-Car Class 319 & 3-car Class 331 electric units.

 For local passenger transport, these routes are branded as a significant sections of Merseytravel's City Line routes.

 History

 The history of the first section of the route from Liverpool Lime Street is the same as that of the original Stephenson Liverpool to Manchester first passenger-carrying railway as far as Huyton, where the route then diverges from the Liverpool to Manchester line at Huyton junction.